 If you need students to be able to easily find a specific day or class period’s chat session, perhaps for review as they study for exams:

 The Bulletin provides a single stream of live-updating posts, similar to Canvas Chat but with additional ability to insert links, images, or videos.
 The Bulletin also allows ‘bookmarking’ of specific points, and a list of those bookmarks for easy navigation back to particular dates or topics.
-If you are interested in this functionality, please contact LTC at LSATSLearningTeachingConsultants@umich.edu to be included in the Fall 2021 pilot.
+If you are interested in this functionality, please contact LTC at LSATSLearningTeachingConsultants@umich.edu.